mattcroat/joy-of-code/posts/sveltekit-with-tailwind-css/sveltekit-with-tailwind-css.md

 ## Set up Tailwind CSS

+You can create a new SvelteKit project or add Tailwind to an existing project.

 > 🧪 You can find the example repository on [GitHub](https://github.com/joysofcode/sveltekit-tailwind).

-Create a new SvelteKit project or skip this step if you want to add Tailwind to an existing project.
+Create new SvelteKit project.

 ```shell:terminal
 npm init svelte